hbeni/therionsurface2survex/README.md

 be processed by survex cavern program.
 This generates a 3d-file that can be merged with your cave by therion.
-This way you can use your existing therion digital elevation model (DEM) and include it in therions 3d-export; for example to get the distance from the cave passage to the sourface.
+This way you can use your existing therion digital elevation model (DEM) and include it in therions 3d-export; for example to get the distance from the cave passage to the surface.

 ![Screenshot from Hirlatzhöhle made with V.0.10](example/screenshot_0.10.png)